Total Mobility scheme

 Check if you’re eligible

-You may be eligible for Total Mobility if you have a long-term impairment that prevents you from undertaking one or more of the following five aspects of a journey by yourself on public transport in a safe and dignified manner at times:
+You may be eligible if your impairment prevents you from completing one or more parts of a public transport journey safely and with dignity, including:

 • Getting to the stop or station